Nutrition Courses – Common Questions

 Do I need to attend lectures or exams?

-No. You can complete your studies completely via correspondence (distance education) study.
-Everything you need to complete your studies is included in your course pack including your assessment.
-We do however recognise that students can sometimes feel isolated when studying via correspondence and we are therefore committed to providing constant technical and educational assistance from nutrition, health and education professionals via phone, email, online classroom or via your favourite social media channel.
+No. You can complete your studies completely via distance education.
+Everything you need to complete your course is included in your course pack including your assessment.
+We are also committed to providing constant technical and educational assistance from nutrition, health and education professionals via phone, email, online classroom or via your favourite social media channel.

 Selected Beck Health & Nutrition courses offer online video tutorials.
 These can be viewed and played back at your leisure and are included as an additional learning resource for those but are not compulsory.